Sleepdealr/RP2040-designguide/README.md

 ## KiCad Version

 To open these files, you will need a recent stable version of KiCad (6.0 or later).

+Stop using Kicad 5.X, it's out of date

 ## Libraries